resources

 Otterstrom’s teachers and administrators say she is “a remarkable young woman who has demonstrated exemplary leadership skills and academic excellence.”

-She looks forward to applying her scholarship to her Early Childhood Education studies when she attends the University of Utah in the Fall.
+She looks forward to applying her scholarship to her Elementary Education studies when she attends the Utah Valley University in the Fall.
 “I’m kind of shocked,” she says, “I’m also just really proud of myself, I feel honored.”

 Haycock hopes Canyons employees will continue to give to their peers so this “grow your own” strategy can grow to support more aspiring educators.